 The rising cost of food represents another challenge for the plan area.
 Access to safe, nutritious food is an important determinant of health (Social Planning Cowichan Status of Community Report 2010).
 For many, particularly those on limited incomes, access to food is a key challenge that is increasing with the rising cost of food.
 Consistent with the local food bank statistics, between 2008 and 2009, food bank usage in B.C. increased by 15.1%, and of the people accessing food banks in B.C. in 2009, 31.4% were children (Food Banks Canada 2009 Hunger Count).
-Access to clean, safe food and shellfish is a critical concern for First Nations.
-The closure of shellfish harvesting since 1973 has had critical and long-lasting impacts for First Nations, and specifically the Cowichan people, for whom shellfish have had food, social and ceremonial value for generations.
+Access to clean, safe food and shellfish harvesting since 1973 has had critical and long-lasting impacts for First Nations, and specifically the Cowichan people, for whom shellfish have had food, social and ceremonial value for generations.